dawranliou/dawranliou.com/source/blog/2019-02-02-tachyons-review.html.markdown

 ## Composability matters

-Coming into CSS with functional programming background, it really troubles me that all the CSS classes are effectively global.
+Coming into CSS with functional programming background, it really troubles me that all the CSS classes are effectively global-mutable object.
 Without a good methodology adopted by the developer, like [BEM](http://getbem.com/), all CSS classes have side-effect on the whole document.
 (See example 1.)
-The position of the classes on the html element is also a complexity that developers have to deal with.
-(See example 2.)
+This makes containing any CSS class a goal (See example 2.)

 (Example 1)

 (Example 2)

-The two problems aren't problems for a seasoned CSS developer / team who are rigorous about whichever methodology they implemented.
-However, I consider those incidental complexities are the major reason that shied me away from writing any CSS.
+The two problems aren't problems for a seasoned CSS developer / team who are rigorous about their methodology.
+However, I consider those incidental complexities and are the major reason that shied me away from CSS.

-Tachyons (and other functional css) addresses the two composibility problems above. _(Though not entirely, but I'm very happy that very little of the time I have to worry about them anymore.
+Tachyons (and other functional css) addresses the two composibility problems above.
+_(Though not entirely, but I'm very happy that very little of the time I have to worry about them anymore.
 I'll explain more about what could still fail in the next section.)_
-Consider the examples above with functional CSS:
+Consider the examples above with the functional CSS aproach:

 (Example 3)

 (Example 4)

+What we got is the freedom of

 ## Readability and Maintainability